marksard/re-drevo-calibur-v2-te/README.md

 # DREVO Calibur V2 TE Reverse Engineering
-This is partial and may or may not be completed.

 Use this information at your own discretion and risk.

 ## Specification